hlizato28/hlizato28/README.md

 ### About me:

 * 🎓 I graduated as Bachelor of Business Informatics from Technische Hochschule Brandenburg, Germany in August 2022
-* 🌱 I'm a beginner in JavaScript and still learning to expand my knowledge
+* 🌱 I'm a beginner in web-development and still learning to expand my knowledge
-* ❤️ Interest: Frontend Developer
+* ❤️ Interest: Fullstack Web-Developer

 <!--